Jay-iyer/AIM3-Presentation/README.md

 # AIM3-Presentation
-Dataset and code for Categorical Data Analysis using SparkR
+Dataset and code for Categorical Data Analysis using Spark and R studio